kathyonu/apotomoing_sequencers/README.md

 > And, those sequences are what we are after in this application.
 >
 > *apotomoing_sequencers* is built on five sequencing methods.
-> we have identified quite a few other "sequencings" that can be generated, however none are germane to our work.
+> We have identified quite a few other "sequencings" that can be generated, however none are germane to our work.
-> after *apotomoing_sequencers* is built and tested and humming along, we will add those sequencer methods, just for fun.
+> After *apotomoing_sequencers* is built and tested and humming along, we will add those sequencer methods, just for fun.

 ## What are the five sequences we generate ?